Egypt puts Brotherhood leader on trial, students protest

 ACTIVIST SENT TO TRIAL

-In Qalyubia province north of Cairo, a court sentenced three Brotherhood supporters to life in prison for attacking security forces, possessing firearms and terrorizing citizens.
+In Qalyubia province north of Cairo, a court sentenced three Brotherhood supporters to life in prison for attacking security forces, possessing firearms and terrorising citizens.

 The Brotherhood, banned by a court ruling, has largely been driven underground, with thousands of its supporters arrested.